 Nutrition

-Preheat the oven to 400ºF.
-In a small bowl, combine 3 Tbsp olive oil, 3 Tbsp balsamic vinegar, 2 Tbsp brown sugar, 2 Tbsp soy sauce, 1/2 Tbsp Dijon mustard, 1/2 tsp dried basil, and some freshly cracked pepper (maybe 10 cranks of a pepper mill).
-Set the marinade aside.
+Prepare the marinade: Preheat the oven to 400ºF.
+Combine 3 Tbsp olive oil, 3 Tbsp balsamic vinegar, 2 Tbsp brown sugar, 2 Tbsp soy sauce, ½ Tbsp Dijon mustard, ½ tsp dried basil, and some freshly cracked pepper (maybe 10 cranks of a pepper mill) in a small bowl and set it aside.

-As mentioned above, you can use just about any vegetable for this recipe, but it’s best to match your vegetables to the season (see section above recipe for alternative vegetable ideas).
-Today I am using one red onion, 8 oz. baby bella mushrooms, 2 parsnips (1/2 lb.), 1/2 lb. carrots, and one bunch of radishes.
+Assemble your veggies: Today, I am using 1 red onion, 8 oz. baby bella mushrooms, 2 parsnips (½ lb.), ½ lb. carrots, and one bunch of radishes.

-Clean and chop the vegetables so they are roughly similar sizes, making the harder vegetables slightly smaller and softer vegetables slightly bigger.
-Place the chopped vegetables on a large baking sheet, so they’re spread out in a single layer.
-Pour the balsamic marinade over top, then toss until the vegetables are all well coated.
+Place the vegetables on a large baking sheet so they can sit in a single layer.
+Pour the balsamic marinade over the vegetables, then toss until they are well coated.

-Transfer the vegetables to the preheated 400ºF oven and roast for 20 minutes.
-After 2o minutes, remove the baking sheet and ive the vegetables a good stir (pictured above).
+Roast the veggies: Place the vegetables in an oven preheated to 400ºF and roast for 20 minutes.
+After 20 minutes, remove the pan and give the vegetables a good stir (pictured above).

 Return the vegetables to the oven and roast for an additional 15-20 minutes, or until the vegetables are tender and browned on the outside.
-Don’t be alarmed if some of the marinade burns on the baking sheet.
-The vegetables themselves are not burned and the part stuck to the baking sheet will be left behind (a quick soak and it will all dissolve off, too).
+Don’t worry if some of the marinade burns on the baking sheet; the vegetables themselves are not burned, and the part stuck to the baking sheet will be left behind.
+A quick soak and it will come clean.

 Made this tonight with just chunky chopped beets, carrots, and red onion.
 Only change I made was to add the balsamic marinade to roasting pan at about half way point of cooking time, so as to not burn the balsamic.
 Delish!
 Will repeat frequently!